WesleySZhang/Vegetable-Game/README.md

 # Vegetable-Game
-A console game written in c++ where you control a character that catches falling fruit.
+A console game written in c++ where you control a character that catches falling vegetables.